Royal Mail

-Acer palmatum Dissectum ‘Emerald Lace’
+Acer palmatum dissectum ‘Emerald Lace’

 A wonderful acer with a slightly unsettling cultivar name.
 ‘Emerald Lace’ might sound like a Jackie Collins novel but it certainly does not look like one.
 With a lightness of form and a kind of architecture that appears to float, this hardy deciduous acer responds to spring with a punchy, citrus-green flourish.
 Bringing forth a fountain of lime green new growth, the gossamer foliage deepens to an elegant emerald trimmed with a red edge.
 In autumn the leaves are ablaze with scarlet and orange.
 It’s always a brilliant surprise against the deeper evergreens on our nursery and in spring it’s an excellent contrast alongside the colours of the other maples in our Acer House.